Would having a weekly cheat day – a particular day when you can eat almost anything you want – help you to lose weight in the long run?

 Smoothies are a part of my life.
 I’m 52 years old and fit.

-I wasn’t always as fit as I am now; the reason I use my blender so much is because I want to have the high energy and excellent health required to live a passionate life.
+I wasn’t always as fit as I am now; the reason I use my blender so much is that I want to have the high energy and excellent health required to live a passionate life.

 I make all kinds of smoothies throughout the week.
 Some are as thick as ice cream and have more fruit than vegetables and those can be a good choice for cheat day.